 All these categories involve carbon/CO2.
 Negative numbers represent flows from the atmosphere to soils, i.e., sequestration.
-Positive numbers represent flows from soils to the atmosphere, i.e., desequestration.
+Positive numbers represent flows from soils to the atmosphere, i.e., "desequestration."
 This latter term serves to distinguish these flows from "emissions."
 For just as sequestration (inflows to soils) can sometimes be reversed in subsequent years or decades, so too can desequestration (outflows from soil) be reversed.
-This reversibility makes soil carbon desequestration very different from emissions, especially those from fossil fuels.33
+This reversibility makes soil carbon desequestration very different from emissions, especially those from fossil fuels.27

-Sequestration/desequestration flows are indicated by the dotted lines near the bottom of the Figure 3 graph.
-The following text details each category and explains where the data was sourced.
-Note that these dotted lines on the graph do not affect the top line, i.e., total emissions, which were 83.2 Mt in 2020.
+Sequestration/desequestration flows are indicated by the dotted lines near the bottom of the Figure 2 (page 4) graph.
+The following text details each category and explains data sources.
+Note that these dotted lines on the graph do not affect the top line, i.e., total emissions, which were 82.6 Mt in 2021.
 This is because, as stated above, we do not believe that reversible exchanges such as soil carbon sequestration should be subtracted from emissions.
 Therefore, the graph does not include a line for "net emissions."